parkermac/LiveOcean/x_tef/README_flux.txt

 * flux_plot_movie.py makes a movie out of times saved in any instance of an aa_ file created by flux_engine.py.

 ------------------------------------------------------------------

+* flux_get_s.py creates time series of daily average salinity in segments, over a user specified (like a year) period.

+Input: ROMS history files

+Output: LiveOcean_output/tef/[*]/flux/daily_segment_salinity.p, a pickled DataFrame where the index is daily datetime and the columns are the segments.

 ------------------------------------------------------------------

+* flux_salt_budget.py uses daily_segment_salinity.p from the above code to make a salt budget.
+The code is unfinished at this point.
+The goal is to determine whether the salt budget is fundamentally unsteady, or nearly steady.
+An ancillary goal should be to see if the salt budget is closed.

+Input: LiveOcean_output/tef/[*]/flux/daily_segment_salinity.p, volumes.p

 ------------------------------------------------------------------